rebyu/masked-emotions/README.md

 - DenseNet-121, lr = 0.0025, 150 epochs
 - DenseNet-121, lr = 0.01, 200 epochs

-These models are saved in our google drive in a zip.
+These models are saved in our google drive in a zip named models.zip.

 ## Data Analysis